mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 Ember.SimpleAuth is a __lightweight library for implementing authentication/ authorization with [Ember.js](http://emberjs.com) applications__.
-It has minimal requirements regarding the application structure, routes etc. Due to its configurable strategies it can support all kinds of authentication and authorization mechanisms.
+It has minimal requirements regarding the application structure, routes etc. With its pluggable strategies it can support all kinds of authentication and authorization mechanisms.

 ## What does it do?

 * it __manages session state__, synchronizes it across tabs/windows
-* it __authenticates users__ against backends, external providers etc.
+* it __authenticates users__ against the application server, external providers etc.
-* it __enforces authentication__ on defined routes
+* it __enforces authentication__ for defined routes
 * it __authorizes server requests__
-* it provides a __clean customization API__ and can __work with any backend__
+* it provides a __simple customization API__

 ## How does it work?

-Ember.SimpleAuth is based on the idea that __there is always an application session in whose context the user is using the application.
+Ember.SimpleAuth is built around the concept that __there is always an application session in whose context the user is using the application.
 This session can either be authenticated or not.__ Ember.SimpleAuth provides a number of classes and mixins that create that session, make it available throughout the application, provide methods for authenticating and invalidating it etc.

 __To enable Ember.SimpleAuth in an application, simply add a custom initializer__ (also see the